stephenyang0215/used_vehicle/README.md

 [Data Exploration](Data_Cleaning_and_EDA.ipynb) : Explore the dataset and check its distribution at multiple aspects.
 1. Distribution of each brand model marketshare and it's average price.
 ![exp1](Images/vehicle_count.png)
-2. Detection of top 30 models' outliers.
+2. Detection of top 30 models' price outliers.
 ![exp2](Images/vehicle_boxplot.png)
 3. Comparison of median income and average vehicle price of each state.
 ![exp3](Images/State_income_price.png)